amondnet/orchestrate-java-client/www/source/querying.html.md

               .get();
 ```

-Ignore the backslashes in the first two examples, this is necessary to escape
+The backslashes in the first two examples are necessary to escape
- the quotes in the Java string literal.
+ the quotes in the Java string literal, so that the query is sent
+ as a `phrase query`.
+If the query didn't have the inner quotes
+ (for example: "title: foo bar", would be a logical OR, where
+ title could have `foo` OR `bar`).

 ## <a name="aggregates"></a> [Aggregate Functions](#aggregates)